-Dorstenia are a strange caudex forming genus of plants from north east Africa.
-They tend to spread out along the base, just above the soil and have some to many branches pointing upward.
-They usually have attractive green non-succulent leaves of various shapes depending on the species.
-Some species have sunflower like flowers that spray seeds all over your greenhouse.
-Small Dorstenia plants pop up in other pots.
-Dorstenia foetida does this and is the most common species found in the market place.
-However, most of the other species are extremely rare and somewhat difficult to grow.
-Dorstenia gigas, from the island of Socotra in the Arabian Sea, prefers a mild humid, but not rainy, coastal climate.
-It will wilt if exposed for extended periods to excessively high or low temperatures.
-Below is a short list of highly sought after Dorstenia species.
+Dorstenia is a genus of strange caudex-forming plants native to northeast Africa.
+They spread out along the base, just above the soil, and have branches pointing upward.
+These plants usually have attractive green non-succulent leaves of various shapes depending on the species.
+Some species have sunflower-like flowers that spray seeds all over your greenhouse.
+Small Dorstenias pop up in other pots.
+Dorstenia foetida does this and is the most common species found in the marketplace.
+However, most other species are extremely rare and somewhat difficult to grow.
+Dorstenia gigas, from the island of Socotra in the Arabian Sea, prefers a mild, humid, but not rainy coastal climate.
+It will wilt if exposed to excessively high or low temperatures for extended periods.

-Light: They needs bright light or partial to full shade.
+Light: Dorstenias need a bright light or partial to full shade.

-Water: During the growing season, Dorstenia appreciate a fair amount of water but allow the soil to dry slightly between watering, making sure that they never dry out completely.
-During winter months they should be given very little water.
+Water: During the growing season, they appreciate a fair amount of water but allow the soil to dry slightly between watering, ensuring they never dry out completely.
+During the winter months, Dorstenias should be given very little water.

 Hardiness Zones: 10b – 12b